 - Fiercely loyal and protective over their owners.

-- Chows can make great pets but don’t always appreciate being fussed over by children or strangers.
+- Chows can make excellent pets but don’t always appreciate being fussed over by children or strangers.

-- Chows can make amazing companions for adults.
+- Chow dogs can make perfect companions for adults.

 - I think that they are probably not the right companions for young children.